pataq21/SolverArena/README.md

     If you want to install the library along with a specific solver, you can use:

     ```bash
-    pipenv install arenasolver[highs]      # To install with Highs
+    pipenv install solverarena[highs]      # To install with Highs
-    pipenv install arenasolver[gurobi]     # To install with Gurobi
+    pipenv install solverarena[gurobi]     # To install with Gurobi
-    pipenv install arenasolver[scip]       # To install with SCIP
+    pipenv install solverarena[scip]       # To install with SCIP
-    pipenv install arenasolver[ortools]    # To install with OR-Tools
+    pipenv install solverarena[ortools]    # To install with OR-Tools
     ```

 3. **Installation with All Solvers**: